Laci1953/Z80AS/sources/readme.txt

 If ZAS cannot assemble some of the source files, or you decide to use Z80AS to build Z80AS, you must modify the make.sub file, changing ZAS with Z80AS.

-Also, the order of the object files in the link.sub is critical: start.obj must be the first one, and cpmio.obj the last one.
+The order of the object files in the link.sub is critical: start.obj must be the first one, and cpmio.obj the last one.

 The Z80AS.COM executable file contents will differ, depending on your choice: